uk-gov-mirror/ONSdigital.ips_services/README.md

 2. Add `MYSQL_HOST=<hostname>` to the .env file, hostname will either be `localhost` or you will need to type `hostname` into the terminal and copy the output.

-3. Run all scripts `alembic upgrade head`
+3. Run build scripts `alembic upgrade 7fe61c4343bb`

-#### Ammending the migration

-1. Run the commmand `alembic revision -m "<migration number> <desctiption of migration>"`, this will create and nam your migration script.

-2. Create/alter/update tables under upgrade and remove all changes in the file in the downgrade.
+#### Adding Tables/Columns/Data

+There us an 'update tables' script already created, it contains an example of adding a column to the user table.

+Commands can be added to this file to update the tables.

+Make sure to reflect the upgrades in the downgrade function.

 #### Migration commands

+-  Run all upgrade scripts `alembic upgrade head`

--  Run the next script `alembic upgrade +1`
+-  Run the next script upgrade `alembic upgrade +1`

--  Peel back one script `alembic downgrade -1`
+-  Run the downgrade script `alembic downgrade -1`

 -  Remove all tables `alembic downgrade base`

+There is documentation for creating and editing tables in the confluence page linked above

 #### Environment Variables